-A second € 100 million private placement borrowing with funds provided by PRICOA Capital Group under a note purchase agreement.
-The senior notes have a fixed annual coupon of 1.80% (effective interest rate of 0.18%), payable on a semi-annual basis and are due on 16 December 2026.
-The intended remaining term to maturity of the notes is 6.0 years.
+VF has a €100 million private placement borrowing with funds provided by PRICOA Capital Group under a note purchase agreement.
+The senior notes have a fixed annual coupon of 1.80% (marked-to-market interest rate of 0.41%), payable on a semi-annual basis and are due on 16 December 2026.
+The remaining term to maturity of the notes is 5.0 years.

 The green private placement consists of two note purchase agreements.
-There is a 10 year tranche of €50 million with NYL at a fixed semi-annual coupon of 1.03% (effective interest rate of 0.57) and a fifteen year tranche of €50 million with AIG at a fixed semi-annual coupon of 1.38% (effective interest rate of 1.01).
-The intended remaining term to maturity of the notes are 10 and 15 years respectively.
+There is a 10 year tranche of $\leq$ 50 million with NYL at a fixed semi-annual coupon of 1.03% (marked-to-market interest rate of 0.87) and a fifteen year tranche of $\leq$ 50 million with AIG at a fixed semi-annual coupon of 1.38% (marked-to-market interest rate of 1.42).
+The remaining term to maturity of the notes are 9.0 and 14.0 years respectively.

 A third tranche of 100 million private placement borrowing in senior unsecured notes under its program for the issuance of Euro Medium Term Notes (EMTN).
-Standard & Poor's rated notes BBB+ at the time of issuance:
+Standard & Poor's rated notes BBB+ at the time of issuance, and in April 2021 this was upgraded to A-:

-- A tranche of € 35 million senior unsecured notes pay an annual fixed coupon of 1.899% (effective interest rate of 0.31%) and are due on 15 December 2027.
-The intended remaining term to maturity of the notes is 7.0 years; - A tranche of € 65 million senior unsecured notes pay an annual fixed coupon of 2.478% (effective interest rate of 0.74%) and are due on 15 December 2032.
-The intended remaining term to maturity of the notes is 12.0 years.
+- A tranche of €35 million senior unsecured notes pay an annual fixed coupon of 1.899% (marked-to-market interest rate of 0.54%) and are due on 15 December 2027.
+The remaining term to maturity of the notes is 6.0 years; - A tranche of €65 million senior unsecured notes pay an annual fixed coupon of 2.478% (marked-to-market interest rate of 1.06%) and are due on 15 December 2032.
+The intended remaining term to maturity of the notes is 11.0 years.

-Custodian Vesteda Fund I B.V. provide a guarantee for the due and punctual payment of the principal and interest, for all of Vesteda's outstanding interest paying debt.
+Custodian Vesteda Fund I B.V. provide a guarantee for the due and punctual payment of the principal and interest, for all of VF's outstanding interest paying debt.
 No collateral is provided.